AKINKAZAR/AKINKAZAR/README.md

 A Software QA Engineer in living in Turkey!

-* I’m currently learning Backend techs
+* I’m currently learning Frontend techs

 ### Connect with me: